National Biosecurity Communication and Engagement Network

 - other groups identified as critical to the response.

-NBCEN meets face-to-face twice a year and by teleconference when required.
-Its meetings are rotated between its core members, and hosted in their jurisdiction.
+NBCEN meets monthly, face-to-face twice a year and outside this schedule, as required.
+Its meetings are rotated between its core members and hosted in their jurisdiction.
 Following its face-to-face meeting, NBCEN issues a Communiqué that outlines its current work activities.

-The NBCEN Secretariat sits within the Australian Government Department of Agriculture in Canberra and can be contacted by emailing NBCEN.
+The NBCEN Secretariat sits within the Australian Government Department of Agriculture, Fisheries and Forestry.
+Email the NBCEN Secretariat.